symfony-cmf/symfony-cmf-docs/tutorials/installing-configuring-cmf.rst

 Additional configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Because the SymfonyCmfMenuBundle is dependent on the Doctrine router, which by default is not loaded, you will need
+Because most CMF components use the DynamicRouter from the RoutingExtraBundle, which by default is
-to enable it as follows:
+not loaded, you will need to enable it as follows:

 .. configuration-block::